Prince25/Solar-System/README.md

 Fill in the constructor of `Assignment_Two_Scene` to instantiate the shapes and materials that you will need, as follows.

-Use our provided initial camera matrix that looks diagonally down at the scene, far back enough to see it.
+Use our provided initial camera matrix that looks diagonally down at the scene, far back enough to see the entire scene.

 Instantiate four spheres with each of 1, 2, 3, and 4 for the number of subdivisions.
 You may take advantage of previously given code for spheres.

 For the sphere instances that have 1 or 2 subdivisions, use flat shading to build them.
 If you don't want to re-invent the sphere algorithm to make a flat-shaded version, you may use the `make_flat_shaded_version()` function built into our `Shapes`.
-To call it on a shape with class name N, wherever N appears simply replace it with the code ( `N.prototype.make_flat_shaded_version()` ) including the outer parenthesis.
+To call it on a shape with class name N, wherever N appears simply replace it with the code `( N.prototype.make_flat_shaded_version() )`, including the outer parenthesis.

 Draw the following scene in the `display()` function of `Assignment_Two_Scene`.